Planning Your Windows 10 Deployment: VMware Workspace ONE Operational TutorialVMware Workspace ONE UEM 1810 or later

 Selecting an Onboarding Workflow

 Workspace ONE UEM supports a variety of onboarding workflows that address multiple use cases.
 The onboarding method impacts other configuration decisions, and therefore is an important starting point when planning a Workspace ONE UEM deployment.
+In this section, learn about the available onboarding options for Windows 10, and evaluate which option is best for your organization.

 Selecting an Onboarding Workflow